 Here in Manchester, we’re mad about St Patrick’s Day, and whether that’s because of our love for a good Guinness, or perhaps because it’s the next best city for a party after Dublin, hell yeah, we’re gonna celebrate.
 This year, Manchester Irish Festival is back and bigger than ever, with ten whole days of Irish merriment and impish shenanigans.

 Between March 8-17, the celebration of the vibrant Irish community in Manchester will be flooding the city with live music and dancing, including the ‘best St Patrick’s Day celebrations outside of Ireland’.
-As Europe’s biggest Irish festival, Manchester Irish Festival will host 200 events across the city including a lively pop-up festival village, a legendary parade with more than 30 colourful and impressive floats featuring dancers and bands, through to a 12-hour St Patrick’s Day party.
+As Europe’s biggest Irish festival, Manchester Irish Festival will host 100 events across the city including lively 30th anniversary celebrations, a legendary parade with more than 30 colourful and impressive floats featuring dancers and bands, through to a 12-hour St Patrick’s Day party.

 Obviously, we’d be here forever listing off all the amazing activities going on throughout Manchester Irish Festival, so here are our top picks of the best events to get involved in, all culminating on St Patrick’s Day.